xlibing/snntc-2023/README.md

 large deep models can be implemented without too much GPU memory.

 The speed is hurdled mainly by the SORT operation.
-The current version use the same amount of GPU memory as conventional CNN but runs at 5 times slower.
+The current version uses the same amount of GPU memory as conventional CNN but runs at 5 times slower.

 We provide mainly the dense and 2D convolutional layers as c++/cuda